Symatem/Documentation/Transport/InternalFormat.md

 New acquired pages are taken from the pool first and if it's empty then from the end.
 This ensures locality of the images as it grows (but not as it shrinks).

-### BitVector
+### Data Field
-BitVectors consist of a symbol (like an inode in filesystems) and a sequence of bits associated with it, addressable by an offset.
+Data fields consist of a symbol (like an inode in filesystems) and a sequence of bits associated with it, addressable by an offset.
 Both symbol and offset together span a virtual address space.
-There is one associative array per Ontology which maps symbols to start addresses of the BitVectors payload / data.
+There is one associative array per Ontology which maps Symbols to their data fields start address.
-BitVectors which are smaller than half a page are stored in buckets the rest is fragmented in the leaves of balanced trees (currently [B+ trees](https://en.wikipedia.org/wiki/B%2B_tree), might be replaced by [Van Emde Boas trees](https://en.wikipedia.org/wiki/Van_Emde_Boas_tree) for example).
+Data fields which are smaller than half a page are stored in buckets the rest is fragmented in the leaves of balanced trees (currently [B+ trees](https://en.wikipedia.org/wiki/B%2B_tree), might be replaced by [Van Emde Boas trees](https://en.wikipedia.org/wiki/Van_Emde_Boas_tree) for example).

-### Bucket BitVector
+### Bucket of Data Fields
-A bucket is the size of a page and divided into the following sections:
+A bucket has the size of a page and is divided into the following sections:
 - Header:
     - Type: Index of the alignment size / how big each data segment is
-    - Count: Number of BitVectors in this bucket / how many data segments are in use
+    - Count: Number of data fields in this bucket / how many data segments are in use
     - FreeIndex: Entry to a linked list of free segment indices (stored in symbols section)
-- Sizes: How many bits of the aligned data segments are in use per BitVector (minus minimum size in this bucket)
+- Sizes: How many bits of the aligned data segments are in use per data field (minus minimum size in this bucket)
-- Data: Actual data segments / payload of each BitVector
+- Data: Actual data segments / payload
-- Symbols of the BitVector to enable redistribution between buckets
+- Symbols (back reference) to enable redistribution between buckets

-### Fragmented BitVector
+### Fragmented Data Field
 Instead of using the addresses explicitly as key (indices) and data bits as values in a associative array (like it is done by most filesystems) we use implicit addresses called ranks by keeping order statistics which create a data structure called [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 [Order statistic trees](https://en.wikipedia.org/wiki/Order_statistic_tree) are implemented by storing the element count of the sub trees spanned by the children